 One more cold night before warming returns to Siouxland

-Now another cold night is on the way as skies will remain clear and the wind comes settles down again leaving lows again in the teens for most of us.
+SIOUX CITY (KTIV) - After another start in the teens across Siouxland this morning, changes were happening by the afternoon as highs went into the 50s and 60s.

-But if you’re more of a fan of the mild weather, good news is on the way.
+Those warmer changes will continue into tonight when lows head into the low 30s under partly cloudy skies.

-Better warming will begin during the day Wednesday when highs head into the mid 50s under partly cloudy skies.
+Thursday is looking like a nice day with highs heading to near 70 degrees under partly cloudy skies and just a light northwesterly breeze.

-I’ll take a closer look at that in my 10-day forecast on News 4 at 5, 6, and 10.
+I’ll take a closer look in your full forecast tonight on News 4 at 5, 6, and 10.

 Copyright 2022 KTIV.
 All rights reserved.